AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 In the near future, we are hoping to be able to enlist members of the community to speak, demo, and help run other events.
 We will also be opening up opportunities to help us with social media, running events, and contributing to the site.
 Be on the lookout in **#community-building** on Discord.

 For now something anyone can do is get the word out!
-Bring friends to our events and share the group to get new people involved!
+Bring friends to our events and get new people involved by sharing the group!

 ## Thank you!